manan1999/Data-Analysis/README.md

-# Supervised-learning Task-1 GRIP MAY'21
+# Data Science and Business Analytics GRIP MAY'21

 Predict the percentage of a student based on the no. of study hours.